catdev000/nvim_app/ROADMAP.md

 ### Add a terminal opener at the bottom of NvimTree
 - [ ] Add an clickable option to open a new horizontal terminal

+### Add Updates for nvim_app
+- [ ] Executables create a folder in root directory of OS ".nvim_app" and run "git clone git@github.com:foxy00000/nvim_app.git"
+- [ ] If folder .nvim_app/nvim_app already exists run "git pull" in it on startup (before running "nvim")
+- [ ] The Executable just calls the shell / batch script from there
+- [ ] Before running nvim in the script it asks where to open nvim exactly and then cd there

 ### Complete README
 - [ ] Describe how to install nvim and how to use it (script and executable files)